cybercongress/cybercongress/site/content/post/euler-6-migration.md

 All of this is now solved, and plenty of other new features are introduced in the new release!

-## State migration proposal by @SaveTheAles
+## State migration process by @SaveTheAles
-To update the chain me propose the following state migration (read the [full proposal here](https://github.com/cybercongress/launch-kit/blob/0.1.0/migrations/e-6%20migration_proposal.md)).
+To update the chain we plan to implement the following migration process.
+(Read the [full internal proposal here](https://github.com/cybercongress/launch-kit/blob/0.1.0/migrations/e-6%20migration_proposal.md)).

 4 major things should be taken into account:
 - Cyberlinks made by an agent